 ECON 6280.
 Survey of International Economics.
 3 Credits.

 Introductory-level international trade and finance, primarily for Elliott School students.
 Topics include the economic effects of trade liberalization and protection, exchange rate determination, and macroeconomic policies in an open economy.
 Prerequisite: ECON 1011– ECON 1012.

 ECON 6283.
 Survey of International Trade Theory and Policy.
 3 Credits.

 For graduate students in fields other than economics.
-Survey of international economics and policy; application of comparative advantage and other arguments for trade; impact of trade on a domestic economy; new arguments for protectionism; regional trading blocs.
+Survey of international economics and policy; application of comparative advantage and other arguments for trade; impact of trade on a domestic economy; new arguments for protectionism; and regional trading blocs.

 ECON 6284.
 Survey of International Macroeconomics and Finance Theory and Policy.
 3 Credits.